etdirksen/School-District-Analysis/README.md

 ![School Summary DF After](Resources/school_summary.png)

 #### _Grade Level Summary_
-The Grade Level Summary (Math and Reading) show us a summary of the scores of each school by grade level.
+The Grade Level Summary (Math and Reading) shows a summary of the scores of each school by grade level.
 The DFs are split between Math and Reading.
 As the students are all in high school, the grade levels are only 9-12.
 The only results shown from this summary are that the 9th grade students' scores from Thomas High School are now marked as "NaN" because of the "academic dishonesty" being outlined at the beginning of the challenege.

 Math